BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnFilterStream

   Implements the GenomeTools ``GtNodeStream`` interface.
 This is a node stream used to select features of a certain type from a node stream.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnFilterStream.h>`_.
+See the `AgnFilterStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnFilterStream.h>`_.

 .. c:function:: GtNodeStream* agn_filter_stream_new(GtNodeStream *in_stream, GtHashmap *typestokeep)